Minor Global Health

 - describe the various healthcare systems

-- describe and recognize the most important prevalent diseases, globally and locally, and name the prevention, diagnosis and treatment
+- describe and recognize the most important prevalent diseases, globally and locally, and name their prevention, diagnosis and treatment

 - relate clinical care and public health in the broader sense, in urban and rural settings in developed and developing countries

-- The Minor Global Health is open to 3rd year Bachelor students in Medicine, Clinical Technology, Nanobiology, Erasmus University College and the Institute of Health Policy & Management (and others) with:
+The Minor Global Health is open to 3rd year Bachelor students in Medicine, Clinical Technology, Nanobiology, Erasmus University College (LS track) and the Institute of Health Policy & Management (and others) with:

 - Demonstrable interest in Global Health.